karatovv/ShanghaiMoon/README.md

 6. Combo breaks only appear if you miss a note.

 7. Hidenote Judgment is set to Miss by default.
 Hidenote Judgment function determines at which grades a note will disappear after being hit.
-If set to Miss, the note will only disappear if you miss it, otherwise it will continue to travel down the lane.
+If set to Miss, the note will disappear on any judgment result except a Miss, otherwise it will continue to travel down the lane.

 Some features that are not present in Etterna were also added.
 For example: custom backgrounds for all charts, song intro skip.